SunnyAjimalJS/Angular-TypeScript-MovieList/README.md

 ### Setup and running on live server:

-- Run the below two commands:
+- Run these two commands:

 > Update and install the required packages first: